This is a costly mistake that companies should be aware of when they contemplate filing any type of case related to a federal government contract.

 Limited Privity of Contract Exceptions

 In making its decision, the US Federal Circuit Court of Appeals pointed out that a narrow exception to the privity of contract requirement can exist when a “party standing outside of privity by contractual obligation stands in the shoes of a party within privity,” such as when a party can demonstrate that it was an intended third-party beneficiary under the contract, Citing First Hartford Corp.
 Pension Plan & Tr. v.
 United States, 194 F.3d 1279, 1289 (Fed.
 Cir.
-1999), or when a party can demonstrate that a prime contractor acted as purchasing agent on behalf of the government in contracting with a subcontractor.
+1999), or when a party can demonstrate that a prime contractor acted as a purchasing agent on behalf of the government in contracting with a subcontractor.
 See Nat’l Leased Hous.
 Ass’n v.
 United States, 105 F.3d 1423, 1435–36 (Fed.
 Cir.
 1997); United States v.
 Johnson Controls, Inc., 713 F.2d 1541, 1551 (Fed.
 Cir.
 1983).